This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 (Overwrite WordPress folders on your server)

 After all files have been overwritten, refresh your FTP or cPanel File Manager screen and refresh your WordPress site.
-If the error was caused by a corrupted core file the problem should be fixed.
-If not, try reinstalling your WordPress site, or contact your hosting company.
+If the error was caused by a corrupted core file the issue should be fixed.
+If not, try reinstalling your WordPress site, or contact your host.

 Do You Need To Upgrade Your Hosting?